delight-dev/delight-dev.github.io/Tutorials/Designer.md

 ## Renaming Views

 The designer makes it easier to change the name of views.
-Simply rename the view in the XML editor and save.
+Simply rename the view in the XML editor (rename the start and end tag of the root element) and save.
 The designer will automatically rename the view files, the code-behind and all the references to the view in other XML.